secureblue/secureblue.dev/content/FAQ.md

 ### [Why doesn't my Xwayland app work?](#xwayland)
 {: #xwayland}

 Xwayland is disabled by default on GNOME, KDE Plasma, and Sway.
-If you need it, run:
+Some apps haven't migrated to wayland yet, and will often say so when started from the terminal by complaining about not being able to find X11.
+Since enabling Xwayland is a security degradation, you are encouraged to find alternatives for those apps.
+If you decide you still need Xwayland, run:

 ```
 ujust toggle-xwayland